Accounting (ACCT) 355

 - Lesson 4: Activity-Based and Service Department Costing

-- Lesson 5: Cost Behaviour and Cost-Volume-Profit (CVP) Analysis
+- Lesson 5: Cost-Volume-Profit (CVP) and Analysis of Cost Behaviour

-- Lesson 7: Pricing and Inventory Decisions, JIT, and Backflush Costing
+- Lesson 7: Pricing, Transfer Pricing, and Inventory Decisions

-- Lesson 9: Flexible Budget and Variance Analysis
+- Lesson 9: Flexible Budgets, Variances, and Management Control

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.